sharisroy/PlaywrightFramework/README.md

     assert True
 ```

-Run with:
+Run the **smoke** suite with:
 ```bash
 pytest -m smoke -v
 ```

 ---

-## 🔄 Parallel Test Execution
+## ♻️ Parallel Test Execution

-To speed up test execution using multiple CPUs:
+To speed up test execution by running tests in parallel across multiple CPUs:

 ```bash
 pytest -n 4
 ```

-Make sure `pytest-xdist` is installed.
+Make sure you have `pytest-xdist` installed to enable parallel execution.

 ---

 ## 🚫 Skipping Tests

-Use skip marker to exclude a test:
+To exclude a test temporarily, you can use the `skip` marker:

 ```python
 @pytest.mark.skip(reason="Not implemented yet")
 def test_feature():